United States: World War I, Great Depression, and World War II (1917-1945)

+U.S. marines raise the American flag atop Mount Suribachi during the Battle of Iwo Jima (1945).
+This photo became one of the most honored images of World War II.

 The United States entered World War I alongside the Allies in 1917 helping to turn the tide against the Central Powers.
 In 1920, a constitutional amendment granted nationwide women's suffrage.
 During the 1920s and 1930s, radio for mass communication and early television transformed communications nationwide.
-The Wall Street Crash of 1929 triggered the Great Depression, to which President Franklin D. Roosevelt responded with the New Deal plan of "reform, recovery and relief", a series of unprecedented and sweeping recovery programs and employment relief projects combined with financial reforms and regulations.
+The Wall Street Crash of 1929 had triggered the Great Depression, to which President Franklin D. Roosevelt responded with the New Deal plan of "reform, recovery and relief", a series of unprecedented and sweeping recovery programs and employment relief projects combined with financial reforms and regulations.
+During the 1930s, severe drought and dust storms caused or exacerbated by poor agricultural practices forced hundreds of thousands of displaced farming families (often called "Okies" because many originated from Oklahoma) to migrate from the Great Plains to California in search of subsistence.

 Initially neutral during World War II, the U.S. began supplying war materiel to the Allies of World War II in March 1941 and entered the war in December after Japan's attack on Pearl Harbor.
-The U.S. developed the first nuclear weapons and used them against the Japanese cities of Hiroshima and Nagasaki in August 1945, ending the war.
+Agreeing to a "Europe first" policy, the U.S. concentrated its wartime efforts on Japan's allies Italy and Germany until their final defeat in May 1945.
+The U.S. developed the first nuclear weapons and used them against the Japanese cities of Hiroshima and Nagasaki in August 1945, which historians consider central to the end of World War II in Asia.
 The United States was one of the "Four Policemen" who met to plan the post-war world, alongside the United Kingdom, the Soviet Union, and China.
 The U.S. emerged relatively unscathed from the war, with even greater economic power and international political influence.